RaghuvaranDBECse32/CampusNest-PG/README.md

 ## **Team**

-**Temporary Team name is Raghuvaran D Team but Original Team Nmae is BugFixers**
+**Temporary Team name is Raghuvaran D Team but Original Team Name is BugFixers**

 ***